 The project will be the suburb’s first five-star Green Star rated office.

-“The family saw a gap in the market for a high-end, well designed building based on high ESD [ecologically sustainable development] and wellness,” H&F Property director Richard Hirsch told realestatesource.com.au.
-“We listened to the market and feel we have delivered a product that addresses this better than any other project in the precinct”.
+“The family saw a gap in the market for a high-end, well designed building based on high ESD [ecologically sustainable development] and wellness,” H&F Property director Richard Hirsch said (story continues below).

-Thorn Harbour Health paid more than $10.5 million for 198-210 Hoddle Street to occupy.
+Thorne Harbour Health paid more than $10.5m for that asset to occupy.